isabella232/fractal/README.md

 Currently Fractal does not support this.
-Fractal is a GNOME application, and accordingly adheres GNOME guidlines and paradigms.
+Fractal is a GNOME application, and accordingly adheres GNOME guidelines and paradigms.
 This will be revisited if or when GNOME gets a "Do Not Disturb" feature.

 ## The origin of Fractal